Main Menu

 If the drive is detected in the BIOS

-Important: If your data is backup up elsewhere and you don't need data recovery, please proceed with the instructions to repair Windows.
+Important: A Windows repair is potentially data destructive!
+If your data is backed up elsewhere and/or you don't need the data recovery, please proceed with the instructions to repair Windows, otherwise do not proceed with the steps below!

 Warning: This will very probably erase all data on the drive.

-1. Disconnect all external storage devices such as external USB, Firewire, and eSATA drives, jump/thumb/flash drives, cameras, and printers before proceeding with a Windows repair or recovery.
+- Disconnect all external storage devices such as external USB, FireWire, and eSATA drives, jump/thumb/flash drives, cameras, and printers before proceeding with a Windows repair or recovery.
 Failure to disconnect such devices could result in serious data corruption.

-4. Reboot the computer, and it should boot up into the Windows disc.
+- Reboot the computer, and it should boot up into the Windows media source.

-The simplest way to reinstall the operating system (and probably erase the data, though that does not happen every time) is to insert the Windows CD/DVD in the CD/DVD drive and then reboot the computer.
+The simplest way to reinstall the operating system (and probably erase the data, though that does not happen every time) is to insert the Windows install media and reboot the computer.
 The option to repair Windows should appear as well as an option to reinstall Windows.
 Since the repair has failed, simply choose to reinstall Windows.

-Then insert the Windows CD/DVD in the CD/DVD drive and then reboot the computer.
+Connect Windows bootable media and reboot the computer.
 You should be able to install Windows as if from scratch.

 When the storage drive is no longer detected